lwjglgamedev/lwjglbook-bookcontents-leg/chapter9/chapter9.md

 ![Ordering III](ordering_iii.png)

 Then we use the rest of the indices of the index group to set up the ```texturesArray``` and ```normalsArray```.
-The second index is 2, so what we must do is put the second texture coordinate in the same position as the one that occupies the vertex designated posIndex (V1).
+The second index, in the index group, is 2, so what we must do is put the second texture coordinate in the same position as the one that occupies the vertex designated posIndex (V1).

 ![Ordering IV](ordering_iv.png)